kiminh/qlib/README.md

 ## Offline mode and online mode
 The data server of Qlib can both deployed as offline mode and online mode.
 The default mode is offline mode.

 Under offline mode, the data will be deployed locally.

 Under online mode, the data will be deployed as a shared data service.
 The data and their cache will be shared by clients.
-The data retrieving performance is expected to be improved due to higher rate of cache hits.
+The data retrieving performance is expected to be improved due to a higher rate of cache hits.
 It will use less disk space, too.
 The documents of the online mode can be found in [Qlib-Server](TODO_link).
 The online mode can be deployed automatically with [Azure CLI based scripts](TODO_link)

 ## Performance of Qlib Data Server
-The performance of data processing is important to datadriven methods like AI technologies.
+The performance of data processing is important to data-driven methods like AI technologies.
 As an AI-oriented platform, Qlib provides a solution for data storage and data processing.
 To demonstrate the performance of Qlib, We compare Qlib with several other solutions.

-We evaluate the performance of several solutions by completing the same task, which create a dataset(14 features/factors) from the basic OHLCV daily data of a stock market(800 stocks each day from 2007 to 2020).
-The task involves data query and processing.
+We evaluate the performance of several solutions by completing the same task, which creates a dataset(14 features/factors) from the basic OHLCV daily data of a stock market(800 stocks each day from 2007 to 2020).
+The task involves data queries and processing.

 |  | HDF5 | MySQL | MongoDB | InfluxDB | Qlib -E -D | Qlib +E -D | Qlib +E +D |
 |--|------| ------| --------| ---------| -----------|------------| -----------|